 A presentation session involves doing a 10-15-minute presentation of your work and then taking a few questions from the audience.
 Most presentations include some kind of visual but that is not required.
-As with all good presentations try to avoid reading directly from a paper or PowerPoint.
-You should be summarizing the key details of your work and conclusions for the audience, not reading your paper.
-(Adopted from Adrian Tinsley Program for Undergraduate Research)
+If you do prepare a visual you may share your screen with attendees and use it to support your presentation.
+Be sure the visuals you share add to the presentation and help explain your research.

 The following general outline for your oral presentation may not be applicable to all students, so be sure to consult with your mentor for the proper format used in your discipline.
 Although the exact format is up to you and your mentor, the following information is recommended: